citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Upgrading Citus Versions
 ########################

-Citus adheres to `semantic versioning <http://semver.org/>`_ with patch-, minor-, and major-versions.
-The upgrade process differs for each, requiring more effort for bigger version jumps.

 Upgrading the Citus version requires first obtaining the new Citus extension and then installing it in each of your database instances.
 Citus uses separate packages for each minor version to ensure that running a default package upgrade will provide bug fixes but never break anything.
 Let's start by examining patch upgrades, the easiest kind.

 Patch Version Upgrade